-You will often see and hear the words “Welcome Home” within the BVC community.
+You will often see and hear the words “Welcome Home” within our Vineyard Community.
 To us, welcome home embodies our desire to bring those who are looking for somewhere to belong into a community that will love them, protect them and help them grow.
 Jesus radically welcomed everyone, no matter the circumstance or life stage, into a heart and soul changing relationship.
 We like His model.

 The Vineyard community is inspired by two passages in the Bible.
 In 2005, God revealed these scriptures as our mission and reason for existing in Billings, Montana.

 Teach people about Jesus and help them teach othersMatthew 28:18-20

 Comfort the broken and make a clear path to the healing Jesus has for us all • Isaiah 40:1-31

 The following values are crucial components of everything we do as a church.
 We define church this way: A community of people among whom the Holy Spirit resides for the purpose of expanding God’s Kingdom on earth.
 This means we desire that every group, ministry or meeting is presented and executed in a way that reflects these seven core values.

 Since none of us created the world, died for anyone or even saved anyone, perhaps we want to rethink what the universe, world and our lives are really about.
 My life is not my own.
 Everything is about Jesus.
 Very little, if any of it is about me, you or us.

 — Purposely thinking “this isn’t about me”